Estimated reading time: 5 minutes

 Organization on the front end eliminates a lot of unnecessary stress during the event.

-Make sure the entire event is organized and that activities have all of the needed supplies; that instructions for the activities are written down and easy to understand; and there is a go-to person to help resolve any unforeseen issue that arises.
+Make sure that activities are organized and that they have all of the needed supplies; that instructions for the activities are written down and easy to understand; and there is a go-to person to help resolve any unforeseen issue that arises.

 4. Communicate with Parents